Nandhan-KA/pymodins/README.md

 ---

-## 🚢 What's New in 3.1
+## 🚢 What's New in 3.2

+### 📦 Installed Packages Management
+- **Installed Packages Tab**: New dedicated tab to view all installed Python packages and their versions
+- **Real-time Package Listing**: Automatically fetches and displays all installed packages from your Python environment
+- **Search Functionality**: Quickly filter and search through installed packages by name
+- **Update Selected Packages**: Select one or multiple packages and update them to the latest versions with a single click
+- **Multi-selection Support**: Use Ctrl/Cmd+click or Shift+click to select multiple packages for bulk updates
+- **Auto-refresh**: Package list automatically refreshes after installations or updates
+- **Version Display**: Clear version information for each installed package
+- **Python Folder Support**: Works with the selected Python installation or current interpreter

 ### 🎨 Enhanced Graphical User Interface
 - **Modern Design**: Completely redesigned user interface with improved aesthetics and usability
-- **Intuitive Navigation**: Streamlined menus and controls for better user experience
+- **Intuitive Navigation**: Streamlined menus and controls with three main tabs (Install, System Info, Installed Packages)
 - **Visual Feedback**: Enhanced status indicators and progress tracking
+- **Tab-based Organization**: Better organization with dedicated tabs for different functionalities

 ### 🔧 Technical Improvements
 - **Python Version Selector**: Compatibility-aware installs for Python 3.6–3.13 with automatic version pinning